-This trail is an exhilarating trek need good physical and mental fitness.
+This trail is an exhilarating trek that needs good physical and mental fitness.
 The trek is around 8 kilometres and one of the most scenic treks in the forest.
 The destination of the trek is one of the peaks in the forest known as Sinhagala, the pinnacle of the mountain lies around 740 meters above sea-level.

 If you use the trek of Pitadeniya-Pathan-Oya, during your Sinharaja forest reserve tour, you will be able to explore hakna Ella (hathan waterfall) and pathan Oya (Pathan river), you will encounter primary forest cover on this route.
 The trek is 10 kilometres long.

 The destination of the trail is a waterfall.
 This is a comparatively easy trek and you will above able to experience rich diverse flora and fauna in the forest.

 This trek leads to Duvili Ella (dust waterfall), the main forest type that you encounter on this trail is sub-montane grasslands forest type.

 What time should I start my tour in the Sinharaja rain forest?

 How much is the Sinharaja rain forest entrance fee?

 The entrance fees for adults is LKR 575 and the Sinharaja rain forest entrance for children is LKR 295.

 How to find guides for the Sinharaja forest reserve tours?

 How to find accommodation for Sinharaja forest tours?

 There are not many possibilities with regards to Sinharaja accommodation.
 Here you will find only very few star class hotels and luxury accommodation providers.
 A large number of small properties such as guest house and rest houses dotted near the Pitadeniya and Kudawa entrance gates.
-Most of them are providing a comfortable, clean and safe accommodation at an affordable rate.
+Most of them are providing comfortable, clean and safe accommodation at an affordable rate.
 Most of these properties can be booked via the internet, through the local tour operators or direct at the hotel.